Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention

 \section{Conclusion}

-We present \projname{}, a self-speculative decoding approach that co-designs drafting and verification to accelerate long-context LLM inference.
-Unlike prior works that treat drafting as a standalone process, \projname{} identifies critical KV entries as a byproduct of verification and only uses these critical entries for drafting. \projname{} is training-free and plug-and-play for popular LLM architectures.
-It achieves 1.29$\times$ throughput improvement over SOTA baselines.
+We presented \projname{}, a self-speculative decoding approach that co-designs drafting and verification to accelerate long-context LLM inference.
+Unlike prior work that treats drafting as a standalone process, \projname{} identifies critical KV entries as a byproduct of verification and uses only these entries for drafting. \projname{} is training-free and accelerates decoding losslessly.
+It achieves a 1.15$\times$--1.29$\times$ speedup in decoding throughput over state-of-the-art baselines.